You may trick a narcissist into revealing the truth, but you have to take a safe approach because they can explode in a narcissistic rage.

 Why do narcissists lie?

-- They also lie to cover up their mistakes and failures, as they cannot handle being seen as imperfect or criticized.
+3. They want to cover up their mistakes and failures, as they cannot handle being seen as imperfect or criticized.
 They will also lie to avoid taking responsibility for their actions and to shift the blame onto others.

-- Narcissists also lie to maintain control over their relationships and situations.
-They use lies to keep their partners in confusion and uncertainty, make them co-dependent on them, and prevent them from finding out their “nasty” truth.
+4. They try to maintain control over their relationships and situations.
+Their lies keep their partners confused and uncertain, make them co-dependent on them, and prevent them from finding out their “nasty” truth.

 What to avoid when trying to get the truth from a narcissist?

-- Appealing to their emotions: Narcissists are often lacking in empathy and may not respond well to emotional appeals.
-They may demean you instantly.
+• Don’t appeal to their emotions: Narcissists lack empathy and do not respond well to emotional appeals.
+They can demean you instantly.

-- Confrontation: Avoid confronting a narcissist directly or immediately, as this can make them defensive and less inclined to speak the truth.
+• Don’t confront them: Avoid confronting a narcissist directly or immediately after ‘the event,’ as they are defensive and less inclined to speak the truth at this point.

-- Aggression: Aggressive behavior towards a narcissist can lead to them becoming even more resistant to telling the truth.
+• Don’t show overt aggression: Aggressive behavior towards a narcissist can make them even more resistant to telling the truth.
 And it can trigger them into unexpected violence.

-- Threats: Threatening a narcissist (“I will see you later…”) can send them into survival mode, making them even more deceitful and vengeful.
+• Don’t use threats on them: Threatening a narcissist (“I will see you later…”) can send them into extreme survival mode, making them even more deceitful and vengeful.

-Once you know how to unravel a narcissist, whether they are your boss, friend, or family member, you can put up your fences against their future lies and gaslighting behavior.
+Once you know how to unravel a narcissist, whether they are your boss, friend, or family, you can put up boundaries against their future lies and gaslighting.

 Final Words